rusefi/rusefi_documentation/FAQ/GDI-status.md

 [Test Mule Wiring Diagram](VolkswagenPassatB6) runs on rusEFI GDI!

 Gasoline Direct Injection requires a few additional components on top of port injection:
-1) High voltage injection control - we have [rusEFI GDI dev board](MC33816-PT2001-dev-board) which [has clicked injector on a bench](https://www.youtube.com/watch?v=MI0gJ4th9Tg).
+1) High voltage injection control - we have [rusEFI GDI dev board](MC33816-PT2001-dev-board) which [has clicked injector on a bench - Video](https://www.youtube.com/watch?v=MI0gJ4th9Tg).

 2) High pressure fuel pump solenoid control - we have a basic implementation